secretstartups/handbook/content/handbook/key-review.md

 ---
-layout: handbook-page-toc
 title: "Key Reviews"
+weight: -10
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 ## Purpose

-For each [executive](/company/team/structure/#executives) — and some department leaders — to discuss the key metrics of that department in order to:
+For each [executive](https://about.gitlab.com/company/team/structure/#executives) — and some department leaders — to discuss the key metrics of that department in order to:

 1. Make it much easier to stay up-to-date for everyone.
 1. Be accountable to the rest of the company.